LinkedIn Pinpoint #651 Answer — February 10, 2026

 |---|---|---|

-| Eyjafjallajökull | Stratovolcano, Iceland | An active stratovolcano covered by an ice cap in Iceland, known for its 2010 eruption. |
+| Eyjafjallajökull | Stratovolcano / Iceland | An active stratovolcano in Iceland, famous for its 2010 eruption that disrupted air travel. |

-| Fuji | Stratovolcano, Japan | Japan's highest mountain and an iconic dormant stratovolcano, sacred to many. |
+| Fuji | Stratovolcano / Japan | Mount Fuji, Japan's highest mountain, an active stratovolcano and a sacred site. |

 💡 Lessons Learned From Pinpoint 651